Engineering Math

 Performance Considerations

 Trial division is easy to understand but not the fastest possible algorithm.
-Advanced methods such as Pollard's rho, quadratic sieve, and number field sieve are used for much larger integers.
-JavaScript also has a safe integer limit, so this tool is aimed at practical educational and engineering values rather than arbitrary-precision research.
-Within that range, it gives a transparent result that is easy to verify.
+Advanced methods such as Pollard's rho, the quadratic sieve, and the number field sieve are used for much larger integers.
+This tool accepts values through one trillion, which keeps browser calculations responsive while covering practical classroom and engineering examples.
+It is not intended for cryptographic-scale factorization.

 Engineering Judgment